 TDHCA will direct contract awardees to carefully plan projects that meet the stated requirements and to specify activities, associated costs, milestones/delivery dates, and proposed accomplishments and beneficiaries in order to reduce the need for amending contracts.
+Two-year contracts will be awarded.
 Contract amendments that vary more than 10 percent in budget categories or project deliverables must be approved by the TDHCA Governing Board.